• Skip to primary navigation

 Gather the ingredients.

 • English cucumber – Fresh cucumber is key and I prefer the thinner-skinned and more mild flavor of the English cucumber.
-If using a garden cucumber, try peeling strips fo the peeling off so that you don’t have too much peel in the spread.
+If using a garden cucumber, try peeling strips of the peeling off so that you don’t have too much peel in the spread.
 You may also want to remove the seeds to give it a smoother texture.

 How to Make Cucumber Sandwich Spread